xandemon/developer-icons/README.md

 # Developer Icons

-`Developer Icons` is a collection of ready-to-use high-quality vector icons for developers and designers.
-Fully customizable options with props, className, inline styles, etc. and completely typescript-supported components.
+**`Developer Icons`** is a collection of ready-to-use high-quality customizable tech icons **for developers and designers**.
+Icon components are made **fully type-safe with typescript** and can be readily used in any React or Next.js projects with `developer-icons` npm package, or the icons can be manually downloaded in image formats to easily use in designs from the [official website](https://xandemon.github.io/developer-icons/ "Homepage | Developer Icons").

 ## Features

-- **High-Quality Icons**: A curated set of icons suitable for various development projects.
-- **Easy to Use**: Icons are organized and can be easily integrated into projects as react components.
+- **Highly optimized:** Icons are optimized for performance and size.
+They are designed to be as small as possible while maintaining the quality.
-- **Open Source**: Freely available for personal and commercial use, adhering to specified licenses.
+- **Customizable:** Cusomizations are available for all icons.
+You can change the size, color, stroke width, and much more.
+- **Perfectly scalable:** Icons are designed to be properly scaled to any size without compromising the quality.
+- **Consistent icons:** No more dealing with inconsistent styles and designs.
+All icons are designed with a pre-defined set of rules.
+- **Various versions:** Icons come with their own set of families such as light and dark mode, wordmark, and other versions.
+- **Free & open-source:** Completely free and open-source with license.
+No need to worry about privately hidden malicious code and be a contributor yourself.

 ## Installation